 Up to EUR 6bn must be mobilized to effectuate the Ethiopian wind targets, bringing forth a need for investments from international investors, banks and developing financial institutions.
 Designing a new tendering system will assist in shaping procedures and framework conditions for a cost-effective expansion of wind power in Ethiopia, urging international players to invest in the Ethiopian wind expansion.

 Focus on the transmission system

-Along with DEA, the Danish TSO Energinet.dk will cooperate with the Ethiopian TSO, Ethiopian Electric Power (EEP), to incorporate a large amount of wind power into the energy system.
-Ethiopia will benefit from Energinet.dk’s extensive knowledge from Denmark, where in 2015 more than 40 pct. of the power consumption was generated from wind power.
+Along with DEA, the Danish TSO Energinet are cooperating with the Ethiopian TSO, Ethiopian Electric Power (EEP), to incorporate a large amount of wind power into the energy system.
+Ethiopia is benefiting from Energinet’s extensive knowledge from Denmark, where in 2017 more than 40 pct. of the power consumption was generated from wind power.
 Similar to the Nordic power system, Ethiopia has large hydropower resources which can be utilized to balance the Ethiopian power system in periods with low wind resources.

-- AWPGE mobilises the private sector in the Ethiopian energy supply and supporting the financing of the necessary expansion for continuous growth and development in the country and region
+- AWPGE mobilizes the private sector in the Ethiopian energy supply and supporting the financing of the necessary expansion for continuous growth and development in the country and region.

 - By means of Danish expertise and consolidated experiences on Government-to-Government assistance, AWPGE will ensure a fast and cost-effective deployment of large scale wind power projects in Ethiopia benefitting Ethiopian power consumers and the Ethiopian economy.